seangwright/kentico-xperience-13-style-guide/docs/guide/project-setup-and-configuration.md

 **Why?**

-Having project information in a `README.md` that exists in the project's repository (co-located) increases the likihood of the information being kept up to date as the project changes.
+Having project information in a `README.md` that exists in the project's repository (co-located) increases the likelihood of the information being kept up to date as the project changes.

 ### <ConsiderIcon /> Enhance the README.md